seqeralabs/platform-installer/local/README.md

 Then open your browser at the address http://localhost:8000, the Seqera Platform login page should be shown.

 > [!Note]
-> The link in the sign-in email will only work if you have configured `localhost:8000` as the value for `TOWER_HOSTNAME` in the `setting.sh` file.
+> The link in the sign-in email will only work if you have configured `localhost:8000` as the value for `TOWER_APP_HOSTNAME` in the `setting.sh` file.

 Try to login using using your email address.
 The email will NOT be delivered to the real recipient but to a sandbox mail account.
 To access it run the command below, then open your browser at this link http://localhost:1080